DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/fundamentals/resources/api_resources.md

 ```

 ### Adding user claims
-You can specify that an access token for an API resource (regardless which scope is requested) should contain additional user claims,
+You can specify that an access token for an API resource (regardless of which scope is requested) should contain additional user claims.

 ```cs
 var customerResource = new ApiResource("customer", "Customer API")